Plair Price Reaches $0.0001 (PLA)

-Plair (CURRENCY:PLA) traded 5% higher against the dollar during the twenty-four hour period ending at 17:00 PM E.T. on July 15th.
-Plair has a market cap of $1.60 million and approximately $12,955.00 worth of Plair was traded on exchanges in the last day.
-During the last week, Plair has traded 9.5% lower against the dollar.
-One Plair coin can currently be purchased for approximately $0.0001 or 0.00000000 BTC on popular exchanges.
+Plair (CURRENCY:PLA) traded 5.8% lower against the dollar during the twenty-four hour period ending at 23:00 PM ET on July 18th.
+Plair has a total market capitalization of $1.47 million and $2,731.00 worth of Plair was traded on exchanges in the last 24 hours.
+During the last seven days, Plair has traded down 17.1% against the dollar.
+One Plair coin can now be purchased for approximately $0.0001 or 0.00000000 BTC on popular cryptocurrency exchanges.

 - DREP [old] (DREP) traded down 19.5% against the dollar and now trades at $1.96 or 0.00003399 BTC.